CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 ...

 ## Code Organization
 The code is organized by packages adhering to clean architecture.
-Packages include entities, use_cases, controllers, database, and UI.windows (LIST OTHERS HERE).
+Packages include entities, use_cases, controllers, database, and UI (LIST OTHERS HERE).

 ## Testing
-Under src/test/java include comprehensive tests for the various functionalities of the game.
+Under [src/test/java](https://github.com/CSC207-2023Y-UofT/course-project-crazy-cards/tree/main/src/test/java) include comprehensive tests for the various functionalities of the game.
 Javadocs are included to further explain each test.

 ## Design Patterns